anoces/DAS/ASS-0.0.3-R/SystemArchitecture.md

 # TARGET :
 - Change Files name.

+# ENCRYPTION :
-- Encryption any files for protection Edited File.
+* Encryption any files for protection Edited File.
+* Extensions: .pyd, .dll, .sig, ...
+* All Source code be done any files include encryption.

+# BUILD AND INSTALLER [ EXE ].
+- Used NSIS And NUNIKA.

 # VENDOR [ LIBRARY ].
 * Source code downloading library github and build